jayajaiswal/MancalaGame/README.md

 ```
 GET: http://localhost:3000/move (parameter: movement object)
 ```
-returns calculated game board if movement is proper
+returns calculated game board if movement is valid

 ### Front-end
 From your browser, you can access below URI and enjoy playing this game.